MinaVC/todo-app/README.md

 # todo-app

-# Project Name

-Short description or tagline about your project.

 ## what will you find and technologies used in the App ?
 - Using Tailwind CSS. ( for my first time ).